Is your child's hair a business card?

 And then we haven't even started talking about washing hair.
 Oh, what a horror, what child torture, what crazy noise level - and what incredible opportunities for investment in shampoo with Shrek and Fiona and Hello Kitty and Spiderman and the whole gendarmerie, with gum scent and soap bubble efforts.
 Even Spray-Shampoo - where you can wash hair completely without water - exists.
 People make a lot of money on this requirement for shiny glossy, well-styled children's hair.

 I have done it myself.
 I have three children with hair (and one baby almost without), they all have long hair, and the two big ones have quite a lot of it.
 I've brushed and brushed and brushed - don't dare think about how many hours have gone by.
 Until a year ago, I brushed my hair pretty consistently every single day.

-And they had a chaotic, messy hair that was neither cut, set, brushed nor washed.
+And they had chaotic, messy hair that was neither cut, set, brushed, nor washed.
 It was just messy.
-There were some dreads, it fell into his eyes that had clearly been a bit – maybe chocolate ice cream, maybe the pasta – in some of the lures.
+There were some dreads it fell into his eyes that had clearly been a bit - maybe chocolate ice cream, maybe the pasta - in some of the lures.

-To me, these kids and the fact that they had NOT had their hair done a expression of joy and excess.
+To me, these kids and the fact that they had NOT had their hair done an expression of joy and excess.
 How important is it to have nice rat tails?

 So I've let go of it now, up to a certain limit.

 Here’s one of the important things: to run in between rosemary bushes on a late night